adam-scislowicz/seed/documents/bedtime_ritual.md

 ## Next

-1. Finish the indigogo for the Extropic Networks M1 series launch.
-Launch using an existing board and enclosure.
-Brand using something that can be put on an existing enclosure.
+1. Continue the indigogo for the Extropic Networks 'M1 series'? launch.
+Focus on building the marketing campaign
+1. Come up to speed on AWS solutions architecture work.

 ## Later